McTavishLab/AvesTreeCode/README.md

 #### Outputs:
 The output directory with contain:
-    * full_dates_citations.txt <- a file containing the citations for all the studeis used in dating
+    * full_dates_citations.txt <- a file containing the citations for all the studies used in dating
     * dates_add_taxa/ <- a folder
         - all_nodes.json <- a json file containing all the node dates for the tree
         - dated_all_mean_dates_clements\<i\>.tre <- Dated tree using mean node age for each dated node.
-Toplogies are numbered 1-100.
+Topologies are numbered 1-100.
 Labels are Clements names. (a set with ott labels is created as well)
         - dated_all_rand_dates_clements\<i\>.tre <- Dated tree using a randomly sampled node age for each dated node.
 Toplogies are numbered 1-100.
 Labels are Clements names. (a set with ott labels is created as well)
         - A folder for each run, containing the files to run bladj, and the bladj output.